Klaxons: Myths of the Near Future (2006–2008)

 Klaxons' debut single, "Gravity's Rainbow" was released in March 2006 on Angular Records.
 Only 500 copies were released; all were printed on a 7-inch vinyl decorated by the band themselves.
 Radio 1's Steve Lamacq was the first DJ to play the band, and invited them to play a Maida Vale Studios live session on the strength of the single.
 The band's second single, "Atlantis to Interzone", was released on 12 June of the same year.
 It was their first release for independent record label Merok Records, and led to further coverage in NME magazine.
 The song enjoyed radio coverage from Zane Lowe and daytime airings from Jo Whiley, who repeatedly, and mistakenly, called the song "Atlantic To Interscope".
 Zane Lowe also wrongly credited the song as "Atlantis To Interscope".
 They released their first EP, Xan Valleys, on 17 October 2006.
 It was released on Australian record label Modular Recordings, and contained their first two singles alongside various remixes.
 The band played their first North American dates in New York's East Village in October 2006.

 The band signed to Polydor Records in August 2006, following offers from numerous different record labels.
 Regarding the fee amount, James Righton said that it was "absurdly off the mark", and that the band signed for considerably less on the condition they would be given their own label imprint, Rinse Records.
 Their first single for the label, "Magick", was released on 30 October 2006 and reached #29 in the UK Top 40 the following week.

 In August 2006, Klaxons played at the Reading and Leeds festivals.
 Fans sounded "Klaxons!" and cheered loudly between songs while brandishing glowsticks.
 This gave credit to the "New Rave" label, coined by band member Jamie Reynolds and later used by NME magazine to describe the scene.
-Also in August, the Klaxons performed an acoustic set in Ibiza Weekend for UK's BBC Radio 1 at Ibiza Rocks festival with Zane Lowe.
+Also in August, the Klaxons performed an acoustic set in Ibiza Weekend for the UK's BBC Radio 1 at Ibiza Rocks festival with Zane Lowe.